harshithajaggavarapu/Binge-Box/README.md

     - signOut button implementation in the header for signed in user.
         - installed reactjs-popup ( for popup below of logged in user icon )
         - using reactjs-popup modal, popup is built ( Hip Hip Hooray !!!!
 Read the documentation !!!)
+    - fixing the bug of routing to browse page even when user is signed in

 # Planning